 It is important that you notify us as soon as you know when you will start your period of study at Warwick (ideally up to 3 months before your intended travel date).
 You can notify us by completing a webform to request a CAS.
 Make sure that you choose the correct option as detailed below.

 When you receive your CAS, please take great care when preparing for your Student Visa application to ensure that you make a successful application.
-Your CAS will cover the duration from when you come to study at Warwick to the end of your course + additional 4 months (to complete examination if it will be held at Warwick) + an additional 4 months (given by the Home Office UKVI to wrap up your affairs in the UK or to switch to a different UK visa).
+Your CAS will cover the duration from when you come to study at Warwick to the end of your course + additional 4 months (to complete examination if it will be held at Warwick) + an additional 4 months (given by the UKVI to wrap up your affairs in the UK or to switch to a different UK visa).

 If you are coming to Warwick to study as part of the joint PhD programme for a period of 6 months or more, then you will need to apply for a Student VisaLink opens in a new window.
-As you will have paid the Immigration Health Surcharge Link opens in a new windowwhich is part of the Student visa application process, you will be entitled to free medical treatment in the UK at the same level as UK and EEA nationals.
+As you will have paid the Immigration Health Surcharge Link opens in a new windowwhich is part of the Student visa application process, you will be entitled to free medical treatment in the UK at the same level as UK nationals.

 If you are coming to Warwick to study as part of the joint PhD programme for a period of less than 6 months, you may have the option to apply for a Student visa, or a Standard Visitor visa (this can be more convenient and cheaper if you are a non-visa national, for example, if you hold an Australian passport you do not need to apply for a visit visa, you can enter as a visitor using your passport).
 However, because you are eligible for a Student visa, there may be some disadvantages to choosing a Standard Visitor visa.
 Please read the information on our Standard Visitor webpage carefully before you make a decision.